Davidevlops/JS-DSA/graph-algorithms.md

      / \   \
     D   E   F

+Step-by-step:

+Start: Queue = [A]

+Dequeue A, process it.
+Enqueue its neighbors B and C.
+Queue = [B, C]

+Dequeue B, process it.
+Enqueue its neighbors D and E.
+Queue = [C, D, E]

+Dequeue C, process it.
+Enqueue its neighbor F.
+Queue = [D, E, F]

+Dequeue D, process it.
+It has no unvisited neighbors.
+Queue = [E, F]

+Dequeue E, process it.
+It has no unvisited neighbors.
+Queue = [F]

+Dequeue F, process it.
+Algorithm ends.

 Depth-First Search (DFS) is a fundamental algorithm for traversing or searching tree or graph data structures.
 The algorithm starts at a selected node (called the source or root) and explores as far as possible along each branch before backtracking.